mgoltzsche/image-registry-operator/README.md

 # Kubernetes cluster requirements

 * LoadBalancer support
-* CoreDNS' static IP (`10.96.0.10`) must be configured as first nameserver on every node (avoid DNS loops!) to resolve registry on nodes.
-* optional (for public access): CoreDNS should be configured with the `k8s_external` plugin exposing LoadBalancer Services under your public DNS zone (`OPERATOR_DNS_ZONE`).
+* Registry host names must resolve on the nodes - see DNS section below.
-* optional: [cert-manager](https://cert-manager.io/) should be installed.
+* optional: [cert-manager](https://cert-manager.io/) should be installed if a self-signed TLS certificate is not sufficient.

 # DNS

 An `ImageRegistry`'s hostname looks as follows: `<NAME>.<NAMESPACE>.<OPERATOR_DNS_ZONE>`.

+The `OPERATOR_DNS_ZONE` is an environment variable that can be specified on the operator and defaults to `svc.cluster.local`.

-Name resolution inside your k8s cluster and on its nodes can be done using the `k8s_external` CoreDNS plugin (see `./deploy/coredns-configmap.yaml`)
+Registry name resolution inside your k8s cluster and on its nodes can be done using CoreDNS:
+CoreDNS' static IP (`10.96.0.10`) should be configured as first nameserver on every node (avoid DNS loops!).
+_For development purposes this can be done using [nodehack](https://github.com/mgoltzsche/nodehack) as `./deploy/minikube` shows._

-For DNS resolution outside your cluster (if needed) [external-dns](https://github.com/kubernetes-sigs/external-dns) could be configured.
+For DNS propagation outside your cluster [external-dns](https://github.com/kubernetes-sigs/external-dns) can be used - registry `Service` resources are already annotated correspondingly by the operator.
+Additionally CoreDNS' [k8s_external](https://coredns.io/plugins/k8s_external/) plugin can be used to resolve public (registry) names inside the cluster (see `./deploy/coredns-public-zone`) making it independent from external DNS configuration.

 # TLS

+The operator maintains a self-signed CA certificate secret `image-registry-root-ca` in its own namespace.

-By default, if neither an issuer nor a secret name are specified, the operator maintains self-signed certificates for an `ImageRegistry`'s TLS and token CA.
+By default, if neither an issuer nor a secret name are specified, the operator uses it to sign the generated TLS certificate for an `ImageRegistry`.
-However an `ImageRegistry` can optionally refer to an existing secret or a [cert-manager](https://cert-manager.io/) `Issuer` which the operator will then use to create a `Certificate`.
+Alternatively an `ImageRegistry` can refer to an existing secret or a [cert-manager](https://cert-manager.io/) `Issuer` which the operator will then use to create a `Certificate`.

 _Please note that, in case of a self-signed registry TLS CA, the CA certificate must be registered with the container runtime._
-_For development purposes [nodehack](https://github.com/mgoltzsche/nodehack) can help with that._
+_For development purposes this can be done using [nodehack](https://github.com/mgoltzsche/nodehack) as `./deploy/minikube` shows._

 # Authorization